 \section{Abstract}

-Understanding nonlinear structure formation is crucial for the full exploration of the data generated by forthcoming stage IV surveys, which will require accurate modelling of the matter power spectrum.
-This is particularly challenging for deviations from $\Lambda$CDM.
-We need to ensure that alternative cosmologies are well tested and avoid false detections.
-In this work we present an extension of the halo model reaction framework for interacting dark energy.
-We describe modifications to the halo model to include the additional force acting on dark matter within the Dark Scattering model, and implement them into the code {\tt ReACT}.
-The halo model reaction is then combined with a pseudo spectrum from the {\tt EuclidEmulator2} and compared to Dark Scattering N-body simulations.
-Using a standard halo mass function and concentration-mass relation, we find these predictions to be 1\% accurate at $z=0$ up to $k=0.8~h/{\rm Mpc}$ for the largest interaction strength tested ($\xi=50$ b/GeV), improving to $k=2~h/{\rm Mpc}$ at $z=1$.
-For a smaller interaction strength ($\xi=10$ b/GeV), we find 1\%-agreement at $z=1$ up to at least $k=3.5~h/{\rm Mpc}$, being close to $k=1~h/{\rm Mpc}$ at $z=0$.
-Finally, we improve our predictions with the inclusion of baryonic feedback and massive neutrinos and search for degeneracies between the nonlinear effects of these two contributions and those of the dark sector interaction.
-By limiting the scales to those where our modelling is 1\% accurate, we find a degeneracy between the effects of the interaction and those of baryonic feedback, but not with those generated by massive neutrinos.
-We expect the degeneracy with baryonic feedback to be resolvable when smaller scales are included.
-This work represents the first analytical tool for calculating the nonlinear matter power spectrum for coupled dark matter - dark energy models.
+Understanding nonlinear structure formation is crucial for fully exploring the data generated by stage IV surveys, requiring accurate modelling of the power spectrum.
+This is challenging for deviations from $\Lambda$CDM, but we must ensure that alternatives are well tested, to avoid false detections.
+We present an extension of the halo model reaction framework for interacting dark energy.
+We modify the halo model including the additional force present in the Dark Scattering model and implement it into {\tt ReACT}.
+The reaction is combined with a pseudo spectrum from {\tt EuclidEmulator2} and compared to N-body simulations.
+Using standard mass function and concentration-mass relation, we find predictions to be 1\% accurate at $z=0$ up to $k=0.8~h/{\rm Mpc}$ for the largest interaction strength tested ($\xi=50$ b/GeV), improving to $2~h/{\rm Mpc}$ at $z=1$.
+For smaller interaction strength ($10$ b/GeV), we find 1\% agreement at $z=1$ up to scales above $3.5~h/{\rm Mpc}$, being close to $1~h/{\rm Mpc}$ at $z=0$.
+Finally, we improve our predictions with the inclusion of baryonic feedback and massive neutrinos and study degeneracies between the effects of these contributions and those of the interaction.
+Limiting the scales to where our modelling is 1\% accurate, we find a degeneracy between the interaction and feedback, but not with massive neutrinos.
+We expect the degeneracy with feedback to be resolvable by including smaller scales.
+This work represents the first analytical tool for calculating the nonlinear spectrum for interacting dark energy models.